gravitee-lab/GraviteeCiCdOrchestrator/documentation/tests/release-process/2-resume-release/README.md

+Note the base simple java project I will use will be based on https://github.com/gravitee-lab/jfrog-activation-guardian/

 * in the release process, here are a few things that are important :
   * Using the same `settings.xml` and maven profile than all repos on https://github.com/gravitee-io :
     * The `gio-release` maven profile,